-If you get a version other than OpenSSL 1.1.1n, your PATH may be pointing with a higher precedence to a different version of OpenSSL.
-You may need to place version 1.1.1n first or earlier in your path.
+If you see a version that you didn't expect, your PATH may be pointing with a higher precedence to a different version of OpenSSL.
+You may need to place the version you just installed first or earlier in your PATH.

-Note: When running the above command, you may run into this OpenSSL warning:
+Note: When running the openssl version command, you may run into this OpenSSL warning: